 Keeping up with Google is a struggle.
 Do they have to make it so difficult for SEOs?
 That is a rhetorical question, but it is really hard to analyze the ever-changing SERPs with all the variations for different devices and locations.
 Adding to the misery are constant algorithm alterations and never-sleeping competitors.

 You can’t just sit back and marvel at your growing rankings, not in this environment.
 You have to stay alert!
-To help you with this SEMrush designed the Position Tracking tool.
+To help you with this SEMrush designed the Position Tracking tool which has everything you need in a keyword tracker.
 Take note; surveying positions is only one part of its functionality.

 Today I will show you 12 of my favorite Position Tracking features that you have to try out.